-This is NOT what the pro-life movement should be about.
+This is not what the pro-life movement should be about.
 This is certainly not what And Then There Were None (ATTWN) is about.
 I started this ministry not to "get stories," but to help people find healing and renew/begin their relationship with Christ.

 I founded the ministry specifically to change minds and convert hearts.
 You cannot bribe an abortion clinic worker or pay them off to what is right—that comes from a true conversion.
-Former clinic workers with converted hearts can be a huge asset to the pro-life movement, but that doesn’t mean we coerce or push them to share their stories or all the dirty little secrets of their former clinic.
+Former clinic workers with converted hearts can be a huge asset to the pro-life movement, but that doesn’t mean we coerce or push them to share their stories or air all the dirty little secrets of their former clinic.